Table Of Contents

 What is Revolut?

 Some of Revolut’s competitors, such as Starling Bank or Monzo, were created firstly as a digital bank.
-This means that they aimed to use technology to create a better banking experience than the traditional banks.
+This means that they aimed to use technology to create a better current account experience than the traditional banks.
 Revolut’s founders were initially inspired to create the start-up as a way to offer consumers currency transfers at a cheaper rate than the traditional banks.

 Spending Analytics – get insights into your finances